Siyal (city)

-Sial Sharif, also known as Sial, is a village in the Sahiwal Tehsil, Sargodha District of Punjab, Pakistan.
+Siyal (سیال) is a village in the Sahiwal Tehsil, Sargodha District of Punjab, Pakistan.
+It is known for its Sufi shrines.

-Sufi shrine
+Sufi shrines

-After the death of Khawaja Shams Uddin Sialvi, care of his shrine passed to Khawaja Muhammad Uddin Sialvi and, after his demise in 1909, to his son Khawaja Zia Uddin Sialvi.
+After the death of Shamsuddin Siyalwi, care of his shrine passed to Muhammaduddin Siyalwi and, after his demise in 1909, to his son Ziauddin Siyalwi.

-It subsequently passed on to Zia Uddin Sialvi's eldest son Khwaja Qamar ud Din Sialvi (7 July 1906 – 20 July 1981), president of the Sargodha branch of Muslim League who became famous for donating all his valuables to the Pakistani Army during the 1965 Pakistan-India war.
-In 1970, Qamar ud Din became president of Jamiat Ulema-i-Pakistan and member of Islamic Ideology Council, in 1981 receiving Tamgha-e-Imtiaz (medal of distinction) from the President of Pakistan.
+It subsequently passed on to Ziauddin Siyalwi's eldest son Qamaruddin Siyalwi (7 July 1906 – 20 July 1981), president of the Sargodha branch of Muslim League who became famous for donating all his valuables to the Pakistani Army during the India–Pakistan war of 1965.
+In 1970, Qamaruddin became president of Jamiat Ulema-i-Pakistan and member of Islamic Ideology Council, in 1981 receiving Tamgha-e-Imtiaz (medal of distinction) from the President of Pakistan.